|

 School Prayer

-All citizens and students should be
+All citizens and students should be allowed to pray publicly in their

 community or schools.
 This right is suggested by our freedom of